oddbird/css-sandbox/src/rwd/switch.md

 for good reason --
 there are cases for each --
 and I think that might also be the way to go in CSS.

+## Questions

+### Can we improve the balance of readability/efficiency?

+==TODO: The syntax could use some bike-shedding...==

+### What observations can we support, on what properties?

+The primary focus is on `available-inline-size` used in grid-templates, with mention of future ideas like `inherited-font-style`.
+I'd love to flesh out that thinking a bit more.

+Even if `available-inline-size` is enough for Level 1, we need to define where and how it can be used.

+### Can a single switch contain multiple observations?

+The existing proposals & demos show `available-inline-size` as the only value being observed.
+If more observations are allowed, will the syntax support combining/mixing observations within a single switch function?